-Eleme nts of your project Written report including: · The aim of the entry, and its scientific purpose and potential applications · The type of robot or computer/device required to run the program · Clear instructions on loading or using the entry · A hard copy of the program and an explanation of what the sections of the program do · Acknowledgment of any external support provided to the entry · A bibliography that acknowledges relevant sources of information.
-Online submission (required) Electronic copy of your report / programming details (PDF, Word document or .jpeg) - including links to your program/app or videos/photos of your robot in action Cover sheet (given to you by your coordinator) Projec t submitted online: between Friday 7 - 28 June Appoi ntment (required) Book an appointment for judging online when they open from 7 June - 24 July At the appointment you are required to bring your own entry with you for judging - this includes your own device / laptop to demonstrate your project and you need to ensure you have internet access if needed - WIFI access will not be provided for you.
+Written report including:

+- The aim of the entry, and its scientific purpose and potential applications - The type of robot or computer/device required to run the program - · Clear instructions on loading or using the entry - · A hard copy of the program and an explanation of what the sections of the program do - Acknowledgment of any external support provided to the entry - A bibliography that acknowledges relevant sources of information.

+Online submission (required)

+Electronic copy of your report / programming details (PDF, Word document or .jpeg) - including links to your program/app or videos/photos of your robot in action

+Appointment (required)

+Book an appointment for judging online when they open from 6 June - 23 July

+At the appointment you are required to bring your own entry with you for judging - this includes your own device / laptop to demonstrate your project and you need to ensure you have internet access if needed - WIFI access will not be provided for you.

-Judging day: Saturday 27 July
+Judging day: Saturday 26 July